passagemath/passagemath/src/doc/en/developer/portability_testing.rst

   root@39d693b2a75d:/sage#

-As you can see above, the image ``ubuntu:latest`` has neither a Python nor a GCC installed, which are among the build prerequisites of Sage.
+As you can see above, the image ``ubuntu:latest`` has neither a Python nor a GCC installed, which are among the build prerequisites of passagemath.
 We need to install them using the Linux distribution's package manager first.

-Sage facilitates testing various Linux distributions on Docker as follows.
+passagemath facilitates testing various Linux distributions on Docker as follows.

 Discovering the system's package system
 ---------------------------------------